alf-tool/alf-core/README.md

 very welcome in lib/alf/reader (.csv files, .log files, and so on).
 A basic template for this is as follows:

-    class Alf::Reader
     class Bar < Alf::Reader

       #
       # You should at least implement each, see Alf::Reader which provides a
       # base implementation and a few tools
       #
       def each
         [...]
       end

       # By registering it, the Folder environment will automatically
       # recognize and decode .bar files correctly!
       Alf::Reader.register(:bar, [".bar"], self)

-      end
     end

 ### Adding outputters, aka Renderers